SourLemonJuice/ArgParseX/README.md

-# ArgParseX.c
+# ArgParseX

 > [!WARNING]
-> This project is still under development
+> This project is still under development, it doesn't even have a usable API

 Comprehensive and configurable command line arguments parser library.\
 Written for C language